Economy rice

-Economy rice or economic rice (經濟飯 (经济饭, keng-chè-pn̄g, ging1 zai3 faan6, jīngjì fàn)) is a type of food or food stall serving many dishes accompanied by rice, commonly found in hawker centres, street vendors or food courts in Malaysia and Singapore.
+Economy rice or economic rice (經濟飯 (经济饭, keng-chè-pn̄g, ging1 zai3 faan6, jīngjì fàn)) is a type of food or food stall serving many dishes accompanied by rice, commonly found in hawker centres, street vendors or food courts in Malaysia, Singapore and Indonesia.
 Specifically in Singapore, it is commonly known as cai png, from the Hokkien 菜饭 (chhài-pn̄g, cài fàn).
-In recent times, due to COVID-19 restrictions and the associated economic effect, this concept has also become popular in Hong Kong.
+As a response to the COVID-19 restrictions and the associated economic effect, this concept has become popular in Hong Kong.

 Economy rice stalls typically consist of a case containing anywhere from 10 to 15 troughs of cooked dishes, including meat, seafood, vegetables, eggs and tofu.
 Customers select any combination of these dishes, which are served accompanied by a portion of steamed white rice.
 Customers also have the option of a serving of curry or gravy to be served atop the steamed rice.
-In Singapore, it is more common to find the food on open troughs kept warm by hot water and an electric heater below.
+In Singapore, it is more common to find the food in open troughs kept warm by hot water and an electric heater below.

 Origins

 Economy rice is thought of as a predominantly Chinese food; it is roughly analogous to the Malay or Indonesian concept of nasi padang or nasi campur (mixed rice).
 It is what most Chinese Malaysians and Singaporeans think of when they refer to "home-cooked" food, as it is similar to what would be eaten at home, with rice forming the basis of the meal, accompanied by various cooked dishes.
 Thus, there is no specific origin for the dish; instead it blends dishes and ingredients from the region they are cooked in.

 Economy rice stalls thus evolved as a way for the general public to obtain a quick, and most importantly, cheap meal option outside of home.
 An economy rice meal is usually one of the cheapest options available for a meal at a hawker centre (hence its name), especially if one is judicious in choosing the less expensive dishes (generally vegetables and tofu).
-Economy rice stalls are common features of hawker centers or kopitiams.
+Economy rice stalls are common features of hawker centres or kopitiams.